Religion and birth control

 Religious adherents vary widely in their views on birth control (also known as contraception).
 This can be true even between different branches of one faith, as in the case of Judaism and Christianity.
 Some religious believers find that their own opinions of the use of birth control differ from the beliefs espoused by the leaders of their faith, and many grapple with the ethical dilemma of what is conceived as "correct action" according to their faith, versus personal circumstance, reason, and choice.
 This article will discuss various views on birth control of the major world religions Christianity, Buddhism, Judaism, Islam, Hinduism, and Baha'i.

 The question of whether contraception is a viable option for participants has a range of different beliefs and arguments, which depend on the religion's views on when life begins, and questions of a God or deity's will for human reproduction.
 Modern arguments for the woman's health are also considered in many religions as a basis for birth control use.

 Christianity

 Among Christian denominations today there are a large variety of positions towards contraception that range from the acceptance of birth control to only allowing natural family planning to teaching Quiverfull doctrine, which holds that Christians should have large families.
 The Catholic Church has historically taught against artificial contraception.
-The Orthodox Church does permit their use.
+The Orthodox Church doesn't permit their use.
 Contraception was taught against by non-Catholic Christians until 1930 when the Anglican Communion changed its policy.
 Soon after, according to Flann Campbell, mainline Protestant groups came to accept the use of modern contraceptives as a matter of what they considered Biblically allowable freedom of conscience.
 Conservative Protestants hold any one of the three aforementioned positions (acceptance of birth control, natural family planning, or Quiverfull) depending on the denomination.

+Before the twentieth century, most Christian groups opposed contraception, though their positions have since diversified.
+The Catholic Church still forbids sex outside marriage and views both abortion and contraception as violating God's authority over life.
+While some Catholics continue to uphold this ban, many now call for a re-evaluation of birth control.
+Eastern Orthodoxy generally rejects abortion except to save the mother's life, and some Orthodox clergy accept Catholic views on contraception.
+Protestant denominations vary widely in their perspectives on birth control.